-People with anxiety are often advised to meditate.
-Those who have paid heed to it have found relief in the practice.
+If you or a friend has ever suffered from clinical anxiety, you might have heard of the benefits of meditation for anxiety.
 Wonder why?
-One of the important characteristics of an anxious mind is racing thoughts or concerns mostly about the past or the future.
-Consider this: A normal mind thinks up about 70000 thoughts per day.
-But an anxious mind thinks up an additional one negative thought every second!3 This is where meditation helps.
-Meditation quiets the mind and centers it in the present.
-A regular meditator is able to detach himself from the thoughts and focus on the now.
-So instead of dwelling on yesterday’s tragedies or tomorrow’s troubles, meditation helps you concentrate on the present pleasant moments.
+One of the chief characteristics of an anxious mind is racing thoughts or concerns mostly about the past or the future.
+While a normal mind thinks up about 70000 thoughts per day, an anxious mind thinks up an additional negative thought every second!1 This is where meditation helps.
+It quiets the mind and centers it in the present.
+A regular meditator is able to detach from the thoughts of a tragic past or a potentially turbulent future and focus on the now.
+The two techniques that have been found to help in dealing with anxiety are:2

 1. Mindfulness Meditation